Once you’ve finished crafting your 3D scene, you’ll probably want to do something with it. For that you will need to use the Export feature.

 options to your custom camera, or by clicking on the size label in the export window and selecting a different size:

 Images are exported with a transparent background by default if the selected format supports it, or white otherwise.
 To change the background color or set a background image, you can use the background command.
+If you are planning to composite the image onto a different background later, you may wish to disable antialiasing.

 Note: Although ShapeScript can export images, for best results you should export as a 3D model and then import that into a ray tracing program that provides fine-grained control over scene lighting and camera placement.